 Information in English

-The foundation Knerten is owned and operated by the parents that have had, or currently have, children in the kindergarten.
+The foundation Knerten is owned and operated by the parents that have children in the kindergarten.
 The kindergarten has a peaceful location, with beautiful hiking areas and a forest in close proximity.
 It`s located in a small village, Kroer, which also has a primary school within walking/cycling distance.
 The kindergarten was built in January 1992 and has two age groups.
 The group called Sokrates, has room for 18 children from 3 - 6 years old and the other group, Lillebror, has with room for 15 children from 0 - 4 years old.
-The staff consists of a general manager, 4 educational leaders, 4 assistants, and other employees hired to work with children who have special needs.
+The staff consists of a general manager, educational leaders, assistants, and other employees hired to work with children who have special needs.

 Section 1 of the Kindergarten Act states that kindergartens shall build on fundamental values in the Christian and humanist traditions such as respect for human dignity and nature, freedom of thought, compassion, forgiveness, equality and solidarity - values which exist in various religions and world views which are entrenched in human rights law.
 All kindergartens shall adopt the core values set out in the Kindergarten Act and in international treaties ratified by Norway such as the UN Convention of 20 November 1989 on the Rights of the Child (UNCRC) and the Indigenous and Tribal Peoples Convention (ILO Convention 169).

 Meeting every child's need for care, security, belongingness, respect and enabling the children to participate in and contribute to the community, are important values that shall be reflected in kindergarten.
 Kindergartens shall promote democracy, diversity and mutual respect, equality, sustainable development, life skills and good health.